ohmg-dev/OldInsuranceMaps/docs/docs/about.md

 All interfaces are written using [Svelte](https://svelte.dev).
 [Mapserver](https://mapserver.org) is used to generate the WMS preview used during georeferencing from a VRT that is dynamically updated with ground control points.

 Earlier iterations of this extension incorporated [IIIF](https://iiif.org) and work from Bert Spaan at [allmaps.org](https://allmaps.org).
-Some remnants of this work remain, and reincorporating IIIF could be a direction for future work.
+Some remnants of this work remain, and reincorporating IIIF may be good a direction for future work.

 ### loc_insurancemaps